dsoglobal/dsowebsite/content/posts/scholarship-plus.md

 ---
 title: Scholarship Plus
-subtitle: 'Sustainable and Growing Fundraising. '
+subtitle: "Sustainable and Growing Fundraising. "
 date: 2016-10-01T04:00:00.000Z
 thumb_img_path: /images/scholarship-plus.jpeg
-excerpt: >-
-  A partnership between Development Solution Organization and the Scholarship Plus team, this project focused on improving branding through market research and website design.
+excerpt: A partnership between Development Solution Organization and the Scholarship Plus team, this project focused on improving branding through market research and website design.
 The end objective was to increase the scholarship program’s exposure and access to funding opportunities.
 categories:
   - Strategy
   - Marketing